larsnordstrom/jekyll.lenbitz.io/_posts/2018-01-21-betaflight-32bit-esc.md

 title: Betaflight 35a 32bit BLHeli32 esc
 date: 17:40 2018-01-21
 categories: fpv
-tag: [betaflight, blheli32, fpv]
+tag: [betaflight, blheli32, fpv, electronics, 32bit]
 ---

-This article is about the esc I will be using during 2018.
+This article is about the esc I will be using during 2018.....